 If you've ever struggled to get a firm feeling lever following a seemingly flawless Shimano brake bleed then this article is for you.
 Today we'll walk you through how to perform a quick, 5 minute mini bleed of your Shimano brakes in order to eradicate excess lever travel and help restore faith in your stoppers.

 You're not the only one who knows what it feels like to be haunted by excess lever throw.
 Our inbox is forever riddled with requests from riders asking for tips and tricks on how to improve the feel of their Shimano brake levers.
 Solutions such as pumping out the caliper pistons prior to bleeding and using a slimmer bleed block have been suggested in the past, but we feel the 5 minute mini bleed yields the best and most consistent results.

 This technique can be performed following a full bleed of the brake system or as a standalone procedure, even right before a ride, when you simply don't have the time to spend nursing your brakes back to full health.

 For Best Results

 The mini bleed should be carried out when the brake is fully assembled on the bike with the wheel and pads fitted.
-This is because the calliper pistons will have already adjusted themselves and set the pads against the rotor, compensating for any dead space.
+This is because the caliper pistons will have already adjusted themselves and set the pads against the rotor, compensating for any dead space.
 This is why the first few throws of the brake lever always feel spongy following a full bleed of the brake system.

 So How Does it Work?

 The mini bleed works by essentially over-filling the system with brake fluid.
-As your brake pads wear the calliper pistons move outwards to compensate for the reduction in pad material.
+As your brake pads wear the caliper pistons move outwards to compensate for the reduction in pad material.
 This creates space inside the brake system for additional brake fluid.